 - Settings & health API, the one liveness surface that works with the Gateway down

-- System API, OpenClaw install/configure/gateway lifecycle (SSE)
+- System API, OpenClaw install/configure/gateway lifecycle (SSE), plus Clawboo’s own self-version and self-update

 - Runtimes API, the gold-standard per-route reference for this group